adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

 of the content page) and the options just center whatever the contents are.
 The only contents are a button.

 There are two bindings.
-These are bound from the ViewModel.
+These are bound from the view-model.
 We've already screen the Title property - this is a text field that specifies the title of the page.
 The other binding is a login command.
 When the button is tapped, the login command will be run.
-We'll get onto that in the ViewModel later.
+We'll get onto that in the view-model later.

 The other part of the XAML is the code-behind file.
-Because we are moving all of the non-UI code into a ViewModel, the code-behind file is trivial:
+Because we are moving all of the non-UI code into a view-model, the code-behind file is trivial:

 ```csharp
 using TaskList.ViewModels;